Cadbury Logo

 Cadbury Logo 1900

 Perhaps the first major redesign of the logo took place in 1905.
-Interestingly, the company owner at that stage of its development, namely William Cadbury, decided to invite a well-known artist to work on a new version of the logo.
+Interestingly, at that stage of its development, the company’s owner, William Cadbury, invited a well-known artist to work on a new version of the logo.
 It was Georges Auriol.
 This man was not only a modernist but also a type designer.

-To immediately evoke associations with chocolate in a potential buyer, it was decided to draw a cocoa tree.
-In this case, the last letter in the name, namely “y,” was the bottom of the tree.
+A cocoa tree was drawn to evoke associations with chocolate among potential buyers.
+In this case, the last letter in the name, “y,” was at the bottom of the tree.

-The wording was done in a unique and interesting font, even though the exact brand name was hard to read the first time correctly.
-Interestingly, the company most actively used this logo from 1911 – to 1939 and subsequently returned to it after the end of the Second World War.
+The wording was set in a unique, interesting font, even though the exact brand name was hard to read the first time.
+Interestingly, the company most actively used this logo from 1911 to 1939 and subsequently returned to it after the Second World War ended.

 1921 – 1960